 The potential for radiation-induced cancer depends on the amount of radiation exposure and accumulation of exposure over a long time.
 Lower exposure levels—background radiation, nuclear medicine exams, computed tomography (CT) scans, or diagnostic x-rays—carry low risks.

-Nevertheless, a large volume of circumstantial evidence suggests that diagnostic levels of radiation probably are associated with a low level of risk for inducing disease many years after exposure.
+Nevertheless, a large volume of indirect evidence suggests that diagnostic levels of radiation probably are associated with a low level of risk for inducing disease many years after exposure.
 Such an event would be very infrequent.
 Benefits to patients who are sick or injured are so substantial that the radiation risk becomes a minor factor in their healthcare.

 Some imaging examinations are used to screen for disease in healthy people.
 Annual mammograms find breast cancer early, when it can be treated more successfully.
 Early diagnosis and treatment far outweigh any radiation risk.
 By this definition, the examination is safe.